Academic achievement dominates curricula. Students navigate

 Connect

-Examine the relationship between emotions, choices, and consequences.
+Examine the relationship between emotions, choices, and

 Cause-effect charts